 An Easy Timeline for Make-Ahead Eggs Benedict For A Crowd

-So you’ve got a special occasion coming up—we always turn to eggs benedict for Easter brunch, but any occasion will do—and you need a brunch recipe that’ll really wow the crowds.
-You know for sure that everyone loves eggs benedict—and who doesn’t?!— but maybe you’re a little intimidated by them.
+So you’ve got a special occasion coming up (I always make eggs benedict for Easter brunch, but any occasion will do) and you need a brunch recipe that’ll really wow the crowds.
+You know everyone loves eggs benedict, but maybe you’re a little intimidated by them.
 The perfectly poached egg, with just-set whites and a yolk that spills out with the pressure of an eager fork.
-Yellow and gushing, the yolk runs into lemony hollandaise and you sort of scrape together a little bit of everything—toasty English muffin, runny yolk, Canadian bacon, and a generous swipe of hollandaise—into one, perfect brunchy bite.
-Chase it with a sip of mimosa, and ooooooooh if that little bite of heaven is not proof that breakfast is the most important meal of the day, we don’t know what is.
-Getting all of these components to happen at the same time is hard enough for one serving of eggs benedict, let alone for a whole bunch at once.
-OR SO IT MAY SEEM!
-But guess what?!
-We’ve nailed a nearly foolproof method for making eggs benedict for a crowd that’s stress-free and (largely) make-ahead, which is always important for brunch recipes.
+Yellow and gushing, the yolk runs into lemony hollandaise and you scrape together a little bit of everything—toasty English muffin, runny yolk, Canadian bacon, and a generous swipe of hollandaise sauce—into one, perfect brunchy bite.

 Here’s your super easy, make-ahead egg benedict timeline: